Kozea/Radicale/DOCUMENTATION.md

 different options offered by these authentication modules.

-Some authentication methods need additional modules, see [Python Versions and OS Support](#documentation/user-documentation/python-versions-and-os-support) for further information.
+Some authentication methods need additional modules, see [Python Versions and OS Support](#python-versions-and-os-support) for further information.

 You can also write and use a custom module handle authentication if you